9 of the Best Travel Backpacks for Your Next Trip

 • Buy now: $220, osprey.com

 Most backpacks with detachable daypacks fix the smaller unit to the outside, farthest from the wearer’s back.
-But when Osprey’s veteran pack designer Mike Pfotenhauer set out to create the perfect backpack for his business-and-leisure trips to Vietnam, he flipped the arrangement: With the Ozone Duplex, the base is a compact backpack designed for comfort that holds a laptop, earphones, water bottle (in easy-to-reach side pockets) and passport (in a hidden zippered pocket).
+But when Osprey’s veteran pack designer Mike Pfotenhauer set out to create the perfect backpack for his business-and-leisure trips to Vietnam, he flipped the arrangement: here, the base is a compact backpack designed for comfort that holds a laptop, earphones, water bottle (in easy-to-reach side pockets), and passport (in a hidden zippered pocket).

-Items like clothes and shoes fit into a larger “cargo bag” that clips to the daypack and can be chucked in the overhead bin while your valuables sit your feet.
-Unlike other piggyback styles, the Ozone Duplex makes the daypack—which most travelers carry more often than the full pack—the keystone element rather than a tack-on.
+Items like clothes and shoes fit into a larger “cargo bag” that clips to the daypack and can be chucked in the overhead bin while your valuables sit at your feet.
+Unlike other piggyback styles, the Fairview 55 makes the daypack—which most travelers carry more often than the full pack—the keystone element rather than a tack-on.

 Unclipped from the daypack and rigged with a removable strap, the cargo bag can serve as a shoulder tote.
 The two parts fit together without preventing access to zippers or pockets on either component and conform to carry-on dimensions.
 When both parts are stuffed to capacity, clipping the two together becomes trickier—but we managed fine, even when fogged by jet lag. —K.B.

-The Tortuga Setout packs like a suitcase but carries like a backpack.
+The Tortuga Travel Backpack Pro 40L packs like a suitcase but carries like a backpack.

 Courtesy of Tortuga

-Tortuga’s Setout Backpack 35L combines the portability of a backpack with the practicality of a suitcase.
-Unlike a traditional top-opening backpack, the Setout has a clamshell opening that allows easy suitcase-like access.
-Inside the main compartment, you’ll find dedicated pockets for stashing small items and separating clothes.
-In the back, there’s a separate zippered pocket for your tech including separate sleeves for your laptop and iPad to help you keep everything organized.
-A front pocket keeps small items like keys and your passport organized.
+Tortuga has long been my go-to for travel-friendly backpacks thanks to its thoughtful, high-quality, and carry-on-friendly designs.
+Its latest model, the Tortuga Pro 40L, continues to deliver on all these fronts.
+As with past iterations, it combines the portability of a backpack with the practicality of a suitcase.
+Unlike a traditional top-opening backpack, the backpack has a clamshell opening that allows easy suitcase-like access.
+In the back, there’s a separate zippered pocket for your tech, including separate sleeves for your laptop and iPad to help you keep everything organized and easily access your laptop during security screenings.
+Multiple pockets on the front help keep small items organized and important items (such as your passport) easy to reach.

-Made with a durable polyester fabric constructed from recycled water bottles, the Setout is also protected with a water-resistant, durable water repellent (DWR) coating.
-In addition to being durable and sustainable, it’s also a very comfortable bag to carry thanks to breathable, injection-molded foam and air mesh padding, and removable hip belts.
+Made with a durable polyester fabric constructed from recycled water bottles, the Tortuga Pro is also protected with a water-resistant, durable water-repellent (DWR) coating.
+In addition to being durable and sustainable, it’s also a very comfortable bag to carry thanks to breathable, injection-molded foam and air mesh padding, plus removable hip belts.
+I’ve only used it on a few trips so far but if it’s anything like the past models, it’ll last for many years and adventures to come. —Jessie Beck, associate director, SEO

 Backpack straps tuck away on this weatherized duffel.